yannbellot/free-framer-components/README.md

 * Adjust value of Manual Seed
 * Apply distortion to a child element
 * Adjust Smoothing
+* Activate the animation of distortion
+* Choose the number of repetitions of the animation
+* Adjust the Amplitude and Duration of the animation

 #### Colors and blur effects